-The disposition of the Carlingview and Laurier Properties are advantageous and strategic given the lead tenant at each property had provided notice that they would be vacating at the end of their current lease term.
-For these particular properties, the ability to extract their underlying value at this time is advantageous given the significant re-leasing costs and loss of income associated with replacing the upcoming vacancy.
+The disposition of the Carlingview Property and Laurier Property were advantageous and strategic given the lead tenant at each Property had provided notice that they would be vacating at the end of their current lease term.
+The dispositions enabled the REIT to extract each property's underlying value without incurring significant re-leasing costs and the loss of income associated with replacing the vacancies.
+All three Properties were classified under investment properties held for sale as at December 31, 2022.